hyperion-rt/hyperion/docs/setup/setup_surfaces.rst

 :math:`\mu_0 = \cos{i}` and :math:`\mu = \cos{e}` (where the notations are
 also consistent with Hapke 2012).

-The BRDF gives the probability of scattering as a function of :math:`\mu_0`, :math:`\mu`, and :math:`\psi`.
-In addition, since we are interested in multi-wavelength radiative transfer, we want to express the BRDF as a function of frequency :math:`\nu`.
+The probability distribution should give the probability of scattering as a function of :math:`\mu_0`, :math:`\mu`, and :math:`\psi`.
+In addition, since we are interested in multi-wavelength radiative transfer, we want to express this probability as a function of frequency :math:`\nu`.

 To specify these properties in Hyperion, you will need to first create an instance of the